What to do about “I Can’t Afford It”

-If you’ve identified that the client really does want to work with you but they just don’t have the money for it, then you will serve them best by exploring this with them – with their permission of course.
-Naturally, there will be times when a potential client simply won’t have access to the funds needed to work with you.
-But with a little courage on your part, and some gentle questioning around priorities, or coaching around resistance, you will be amazed at how often a client who “doesn’t have the money” will decide to reprioritise their spending to work with you, or is able to become resourceful about how they pay for it.
+If you’ve identified that the client really does want to work with you but they don’t have the money for it, then you will serve them best by exploring this with them – with their permission of course.
+Sometimes your potential client simply won’t have access to the funds needed to work with you.
+But with a little courage on your part, and some gentle questioning around priorities, or coaching around resistance, you will be amazed at how often a client who “doesn’t have the money” will decide to reprioritise their spending to work with you, or is able to be resourceful about how they pay for it.
 But this must always be their choice – no coercion or pressure tactics please.

 So next time you hear the words “I can’t afford it”, make sure you ask just that one further question – you might be pleasantly surprised at how things turn out!